JesseSteele/Codia/501/Lesson-06.md

 ## AJAX Security
 Anyone can send their own AJAX requests to your ajax_handler.php file

-Read more about AJAX security in the VIP cheat sheets: [AJAX Security](AJAX-security.md)
+Read more about AJAX security in the Codia cheat sheets: [AJAX Security](AJAX-security.md)

 ### AJAX Token
 The `$_SESSION` is the same in both the client's web browser and for the AJAX handler, so we can match a random string to verify that it is the same `$_SESSION` and not a random AJAX inquiry